September 2014 in Los Angeles, CA

 We talk up consent all the time, especially in kinky community, but at the same time erotic materials (from which plenty of people still get inspiration and ideas about sex) often show play without negotiation or clear consent.
 Bitter arguments about whether people play consensually, or whether certain incidents were consensual, rage — and communities are having a hard time dealing with them.
 Robert and Carol have seen these scenarios for 25 years now, and will share some history and some thoughts about getting to informed consent.
 They also welcome your thoughts and brainstorming about how to handle coercive problem players and uninformed kids in the candy store, as well as how to help create a consensual atmosphere for getting top and bottom desires met — thereby helping to strengthen a sexual culture of passionate play and respect for limits.

 What is Ecosex?
-Our panel brings three ecosexual pioneers together to turn you on to the rapidly growing trends, practices, and disciplines of this emerging field.
+Our panel brings two ecosexual pioneers together to turn you on to the rapidly growing trends, practices, and disciplines of this emerging field.
 Learn how to incorporate ecosex into your bedroom, your life, and your work.

 Queer artist and sexologist Annie will share how imagining the Earth as a lover, instead of as a mother can create more love, pleasure and sexy fun.
 Learn 25 ways to make love to the Earth, find your E-spot, and have mind-expanding ecogasms.